Aluerie/AluBot/README.md

 - [X] NSFW
 - [X] Schedule for Dota 2 matches
 - [X] Stalking my Dota 2 profile (despite my "Expose data" setting is off)
-- [X] So in total Over 100 useful/fun commands.
-- [X] And so much more to come.

 ## 🤝 Reporting Bugs, Making Suggestions and Contributing